totalspectrum/spin2cpp/spinconvert/README.txt

 KNOWN ISSUES

-PASM output cannot handle taking the address of function variables.
-It also does not implement calling coginit/cognew on Spin functions (using coginit on PASM code in the DAT section does work).
-It's still very much a work in progress.

 The C/C++ output should be complete.

+The PASM output also seems to be complete, but is not as thoroughly tested, so it is likely to have some bugs.

 EXTENSIONS TO THE SPIN LANGUAGE

 The Spin Converter can actually accept a few extensions to Spin, at least in some circumstances:

+(1) spin2cpp supports #ifdef / #ifndef / #else / #endif and
+#include.
+These preprocessor defines have been widely implemented in
+other Spin compilers such as bstc, homespun, and openspin, but are not present in the original Propeller Tool.

-(1) The @@@ operator for absolute hub address is accepted in DAT sections if they are being compiled to binary (--dat --binary) or if GAS output is given (--gas).
+(2) The @@@ operator for absolute hub address is accepted in DAT sections if they are being compiled to binary (--dat --binary) or if GAS output is given (--gas).
 There are technical issues that make supporting it in other circumstances more difficult, but I hope to be able to do so eventually,

-(2) IF/THEN/ELSE expressions are supported, for example:
+(3) IF/THEN/ELSE expressions are supported, for example:

     x := if a<b then 0 else 1